ATD 1-LAW

 They must have a minimum paid -up capital of kshs 100,000.

-The ability to have legal rights and duties (e.g. sue & be sued) within a certain egad system is known as __________
+The ability to have legal rights and duties (e.g. sue & be sued) within a certain egad system is known as:

 Legal personality.

-A person is a citizen by birth if on the day of the person\'s birth, whether or not the person is born in Kenya, either the mother or father of the person is a citizen
+i.
+A person is a citizen by birth if on the day of the person\'s birth, whether or not the person is born in Kenya, either the mother or father of the person is a citizenii.
+Clause (1) applies equally to a person born before the effective date, whether or not the person was born in Kenya, if either the mother or father of the person is or was a citizeniii.
+A person who is a Kenyan citizen by birth and who has ceased to be a Kenyan citizen because the person acquired citizenship of another country, is entitled on application to regain Kenyan citizenship.

-TRUE OR FALSE: In Kenya, citizenship can be lost through marriage or the dissolution of marriage.
+TRUE or FALSE: In Kenya, citizenship can be lost through marriage or the dissolution of marriage.

 True